 Activities and après ski events

 The advertised events are dependent upon operational availability, minimum number of participants and pre-season auditing, and therefore, some events may not always be available due to insufficient demand or, in some cases, adverse weather conditions.
-All mentioned restaurants and other venues featured in this brochure, which are not owned by Crystal, are not under our direct control and have not been inspected by us.
+All mentioned restaurants and other venues, which are not owned by Crystal, are not under our direct control and have not been inspected by us.
 Therefore, any recommendation is merely an indication that these facilities have proved popular and are worthy of mention and not a personal recommendation by Crystal.

 - Heli-skiing opportunities are arranged with the best local operator.
 As with all adventure sports, you partake at your own risk and you will be required to sign a disclaimer prior to the activity.
 Please also note that if, due to adverse weather conditions, or other circumstances beyond our control, the heli-ski package is unavailable during your stay, our liability is limited to a full refund of the cost paid.